 All the partners, except one, arrived in Sydney before 1902 and all except one had returned to China by the 1930s.
 The sole remaining partner, Phillip Lee Chun was one of Sydney’s most successful Chinese merchants, buying out his partners and converting it into a family business.
 The Kwong War Chong is an outstanding example of an overseas Chinese store; selling imported Chinese goods and foodstuffs to local Chinese market gardeners, acting as a distribution point for similar stores located throughout NSW and Queensland, and providing services such as dormitory accommodation and remittance transfers to its customers from the same local district in China – in this case the people of Zhongshan County.
 Sydney-based stores such as the Kwong War Chong were able to provide services reaching back to the villages of south China because they were part of a network of stores related by ownership and/or common partners in Hong Kong and the home districts.

 This link with a particular locality or county was essential to the operation of the store.
 It was not sufficient that the owner was ‘Chinese’ and sold largely to other ‘Chinese’.
-Phillip Lee Chun was from Long Du (龍都), a small district within the County of Zhongshan in the Pearl River Delta region of China.
-This meant that he could speak the Long Du dialect and had sufficient contacts to guarantee the transfer of remittances back to the villages and families of his customers.
-In fact by the 1930s Phillip Lee Chun’s connections were so successful that he had established not only connections with similar remittance stores in Hong Kong and Long Du, as was usual among overseas Chinese merchants, but had actually founded branch stores in both Hong Kong and the Zhongshan County capital of Shekki.
+Phillip Lee Chun was from Long Du (隆都), a small district within the County of Zhongshan in the Pearl River Delta region of China.
+(See No. 45) This meant that he could speak the Long Du dialect and had sufficient contacts to guarantee the transfer of remittances back to the villages and families of his customers.
+(See No. 29) In fact by the 1930s Phillip Lee Chun’s connections were so successful that he had established not only connections with similar remittance stores in Hong Kong and Long Du, as was usual among overseas Chinese merchants, but had actually founded branch stores in both Hong Kong and the Zhongshan County capital of Shekki.

 The Kwong War Chong also stocked the type of goods people might want to take back with them to the village, boiled lollies, Arnott’s biscuits (plains not creams), umbrellas, shoes and tools.
 The Kwong War Chong and other stores also paid fares, purchased tickets, arranged Immigration Restriction Act paperwork (see No 1), provided accommodation and even lent money for the first remittance home, including a letter written by the firm’s scribe if necessary.
 The stores also provided services for those members of the Chinese community who were from the same locality in China.
-While people could use stores run by those from other localities, for sending remittances and other services relative to their villages they would not have been useful.
+While people could use stores run by those from other localities, for sending remittances and other services connected to their villages of origin, they would not have been useful.

 The Kwong War Chong also hosted a Sunday lunch for Long Du market gardeners who would come in every Saturday to sell their vegetables at the markets and stay overnight at in the upstairs dormitories.
 This Sunday lunch was the sole recreation and opportunity for socialisation for many of the gardeners who lived the rest of the week on their gardens scattered around Sydney’s suburbs.